zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 ## Summary

-* If not both DS records and DNSKEY records are found, then further investigation will not be done and no messages will be outputted.
+* Both DS record and DNSKEY record must be found, or else no further investigation will be done and no messages will be outputted.
 * No messages will be outputted due to errors in the responses from the parent name servers.